wevm/viem/site/docs/utilities/verifyMessage.md

 # verifyMessage

-Verify that the message was signed by the given Ethereum address.
+Verify that a message was signed by the provided address.

 ## Usage